agrc/gis.utah.gov/_posts/2016-07-28-sgid-database-upgrade-10-0-to-10-2-date-of-upgrade-7-28-2016.md

 ---
+status: publish
 layout: post
-status: publish
-published: false
-title: 'SGID Database Upgrade 10.0 to 10.2: Date of Upgrade 7/28/2016'
 author:
   display_name: Matt Peters
   email: mpeters@utah.gov
+tags: []
+published: false
 date: 2016-07-28 17:09:37
+title: 'SGID Database Upgrade 10.0 to 10.2: Date of Upgrade 7/28/2016'
 categories:
   - Featured
-tags:
-- sgid
 ---

 This change was rolled back due to technical difficulties.
 It will be resecheduled for a later date.